Sapphirine/202212-07-Image-Colorization/README.md

 - **app/big-data** holds the necesary files needed to run the app.
 To run the Image Colorization Tool on your local machine first make sure to first unzip the model .h5 files.
     To run : ```python3 main.py```

+    > Example images are also provided here

-- **models folder** : contains Jupyter notebook used to train models
+- **models folder** : contains Jupyter notebook used for train models and performing evaluations